whistlegraph/aesthetic-computer/README.txt

             is something like `🗨️:system:56262-72837` for a range or just an exact / closest match if a single integer is given.
   - [] Auto-link handles and single quoted words.
+  - [] color coded words in chat via kidlisp / how to integrate kidlisp?
   + Done
+  - [x] Add hourglass to "Connecting..." in chat, and maybe don't blank the screen so crazy?
+       - [x] Add the same Hourglass to "Enter message..." as well.
+  - [x] Add a prompt cmd to force disconnection for N, in N seconds seconds, perhaps via a debug only shortcut?
+Call it a `hiccup` command?
+  - [x] Only trim whitespace at the end of messages.
+  - [x] Increase chat character limit to 96.
   - [x] Better handle rendering after change (add the "@");
   - [x] Fix blanking chat.
   - [x] A successfull login should broadcast to all other thumbnails